Colchester

+Colchester (/ˈkɒltʃɛstər, ˈkoʊl-, -tʃɪst-/ KO(H)L-chest-ər-,_-chist--) is a city in north-eastern Essex, England.
+At the 2021 census the built up area had a population of 130,245, making it the second-largest settlement in Essex, after Southend-on-Sea.
+It gives its name to the wider Colchester local government district which also covers an extensive surrounding area.
+The demonym is Colcestrian.

 Colchester occupies the site of Camulodunum, the first major city in Roman Britain and its first capital.
 Colchester therefore claims to be Britain's first city.
 It has been an important military base since the Roman era, with Colchester Garrison currently housing the 16th Air Assault Brigade.